SaarthShah/PowerOutagePredection/README.md

 ## **Introduction**

+### Introduction and Prediction Question Identification

 For this study, we will focus on:

 <b>People are extremely dependent on power to get on with their daily lives.
-In this study, we want to predict what might cause a power outage based on information that would intuitively be available to a person "during" an outage.
+In this study, we want to predict what might cause a power outage based on information that would intuitively be available to a person "during" or at the "beginning" of an outage.
 Knowing what might have caused an outage have some of the following benefits:</b>

 <ul>